Erlangen: Judaism

 Of the original Jewish inhabitants, Rosa Loewi and her daughter Marga returned to Erlangen on 16 August 1945, before both emigrated to the United States one year later.
 In 1980, Lotte Ansbacher (died 19 December 2010) was the last survivor of the Holocaust in Erlangen to return permanently to her hometown, presumably to take up the legacy of her aunt Helene Aufseeser.
 A special feature of Erlangen was the position created in 1980 of an honorary "representative for former Jewish fellow citizens".
 In this function, Ilse Sponsel (1924–2010) worked tirelessly to establish and maintain contacts with the surviving Erlangen Jews and their families and to investigate the history and fate of the Jews who perished in the Holocaust in Erlangen, Baiersdorf and the surrounding area.
 Until the 1970s, the number of Jews grew to such an extent that the publisher Shlomo Lewin planned to establish a new community.
 On 19 December 1980 he was murdered with his domestic partner Frida Poeschke, presumably by a member of the far-right terrorist group Wehrsportgruppe Hoffmann.
 However, there was no conviction, as the alleged perpetrator Uwe Behrendt later committed suicide.
 After this crime, the community was not founded.
 This idea only gained new momentum with the influx of Jewish emigrants from the former Soviet Union.
 On 1 December 1997, an Israelite religious community was founded in Erlangen with 300 members in 2000.
 On 2 April 2000, the congregation inaugurated a new prayer room in Hauptstraße.
 After a synagogue inaugurated on 9 March 2008 had to be abandoned due to problems with the landlord of the house, a building could be rented in Rathsberger Str.
 8b and the new synagogue opened here on 13 June 2010.

 Islam

 The Türkisch-Islamischer Kulturverein Erlangen (DITIB, Turkish-Islamic Cultural Association Erlangen) has existed in Erlangen since 1981.
-Since then, other associations such as the Islamische Studentenverein Erlangen (Islamic Student Association Erlangen) in 1984 and the Islamische Glaubensgemeinschaft (Islamic Religious Community) in 1995 have also emerged.
+Since then, other associations such as the Islamische Studentenverein Erlangen (Islamic Student Association Erlangen) in 1984 and the Islamische Glaubensgemeinschaft (Islamic Religious Community) in 1995 have also been established.
 Since December 1999, these three have together formed the Islamische Religionsgemeinschaft Erlangen e.
-V. (Islamic Religious Community Erlangen), which takes care of Islamic religious education at state schools.
+V. (Islamic Religious Community Erlangen), which is responsible for Islamic religious education at state schools.
 The subject "Islamic religious instruction in German language" was introduced for the first time in Bavaria at the Erlangen Pestalozzi primary school in 2001 at a state school.
 Proper "Islamic instruction" as a subject of instruction was introduced for the first time in all of Germany at the primary school Brucker Lache.

 In addition to the three associations mentioned above, the Turkish Association for Social Services has also existed since 1993.